-Giant Step is an ideal alternative for academically able young adults with other significant deficits to pursue college while living in a supportive environment that promotes growth in the area of executive functioning, social skills and vocational development.
-The college students with Asperger’s Syndrome at Giant Step will receive individualized academic supports and will find strong appropriate social opportunities.
-They will also receive educational supports geared towards building skills in independent living, life skills and social skills.
+Giant Step is an ideal alternative for academically able young adults who have deficits that compromise their ability to live on a college campus.
+While living in a supportive environment that promotes growth in the area of executive functioning and social skills, a college oriented student with Asperger’s Syndrome receives individual academic supports and finds growth enhancing appropriate social opportunities.
+They also receive supports geared towards independent living and life skills.

 A mainstay of Giant Step is our highly individualized vocational program.
 Prior to a student’s official starting date, our vocational coordinator assesses each student’s aptitude for particular training or job placement.
 This assessment is coordinated with parent input and that of prior schools and work placements.
 Each student is assigned to a work setting or training program for approximately 10-15 hours per week.